Johnny Depp Impersonators: How To Look Like Jack Sparrow [Videos]

 “In reality, the coin used in the movie is a Burmese 5 pya coin from the mid 20th century, and the beads are African trade beads.
 Several vendors have offered versions of Jack’s piece of eight over the years, including a cheap plastic version from the now defunct Master Replicas.
 These can still be found on eBay and Amazon.”

-Johnny Depp’s own make-up designer Joel Harlow has transformed Johnny Depp into Jack Sparrow, Tonto, The Mad Hatter and infamous mobster Whitey Bulger.
+Johnny Depp’s own make-up designer, Joel Harlow, has transformed Johnny Depp into Jack Sparrow, Tonto, the Mad Hatter, and infamous mobster Whitey Bulger.
 According to Deadline.
 Harlow revealed a few tips about Depp’s transformation into Whitey Bulger.

 “Typically when we start a project, especially when we start an extreme transformation, we talk about what elements make-up wise we want to bring to the character.
 Initially, he wanted to look exactly like (James) ‘Whitey’ Bulger.
 So we did five different tests.”

-Johnny Depp’s own make-up starts with full facial prosthetics and then removes those that are unnecessary, as Joel Harlow revealed to Deadline.
-Harlow revealed to Deadline that it was Johnny who decided to change the eye color.
+Johnny Depp’s own make-up starts with full facial prosthetics, and he then removes those that are unnecessary, as Joel Harlow revealed to Deadline.
+Harlow revealed that it was Johnny who decided to change the eye color.

-How Does Johnny Depp feel about make-up and prosthetics that transform him into Jack Sparrow, The Mad Hatter, and even Whitey Bulger?
-Johnny loves to work that way according to Joel Harlow.
+How Does Johnny Depp feel about make-up and prosthetics that transform him into Jack Sparrow, the Mad Hatter, and even Whitey Bulger?
+Johnny loves to work that way, according to Joel Harlow.

 “Johnny is very much an advocate of make-up and finding the character in any way he can whether it is costume, props or make-up.”